kociumba/Ksuite/README.md

 This will be expanded upon in the future when I have more time.

 > [!IMPORTANT]
-> This website is no longer used as i didn't want to to ui this time so the new website is expliting framer at
+> This website is no longer used as I didn't want to do ui this time so the new website is expliting framer at
 > [Ksuite](https://ksuite.framer.website)